 Meeting Goals.
 All Contractors must make Good Faith Efforts to attain Contract Goals.
 A MBE or WBE performing as a Prime Contractor may count its own participation towards meeting the goal for which it qualifies.
-Bidders are required to complete all forms and submit all documents as described in the solicitation regarding MBE/WBE participation.
-Unless otherwise stated in the solicitation, information regarding specific MBEs/WBEs shall be required at the time of the submission of a proposal for professional services, but shall not be required at the time of the submission of a competitive bid.
-In the case of a competitive bid, MBE/WBE utilization information shall be submitted at the request of NEORSD in accordance with the timeframe stated in the solicitation.
+Bidders are required to complete all forms and submit all documents as described in the solicitation regarding MBE/WBE participation at the time of the submission of the bid or proposal.
 Such information shall include:

 - 1. A list of all MBEs/WBEs and other subcontractors to be utilized on the Contract. - 2.
+A list of MBEs/WBEs who provided quotes for the project, but were not chosen to perform the work.

-The dollar amount and percentage of Contract funds related to each first- and second-tier MBE/WBE and non-MBE/WBE subcontractor.
+3. The dollar amount and percentage of Contract funds related to each firstand second-tier MBE/WBE and non-MBE/WBE subcontractor.